B Howard

+Brandon Howard, known professionally as B Howard, is an American singer, songwriter, and record producer from Los Angeles, California.

+He began his career as a producer and songwriter for other artists in 2003.
+He received his first formal credits doing so on Ne-Yo's album In My Own Words (2006)—which topped the Billboard 200—as well as Omarion and Bow Wow's collaborative album Face Off (2007)—which peaked at number 11 on the chart.
+His rose to fame in 2010 following the success of his single, Dancefloor.
+His Entertainment Company, 6 Point Entertainment, jointly released his first album, Genesis was released in 2010 with Universal Records Japan.
+His 2016 single, "Don't Say You Love Me" reached number 11 on the Dance/Electronic Songs chart.
+His 2017 single, "Necesito Tú Amor", was peaked number 3 on Billboard Top Latin Charts.

 Early life

-B. Howard was born Brandon Howard in Los Angeles.
+B. Howard was born Brandon Alexander Howard in Los Angeles, California.
 He was raised between Los Angeles and Chicago.
-Howard's mother, Miki Howard is also a successful singer-songwriter.
+Howard's mother, Miki Howard, is also a successful singer-songwriter.
 Joe Jackson, the patriarch of the Jackson family, was Miki's manager in the '80s.
-His grandmother was Josephine Howard of The Caravans, the first group to have a gospel song played on secular radio.
+His grandmother was Josephine Howard of The Caravans, the first group to have a gospel song played on secular radio and his grandfather was Clay Graham (1936–2018) of Pilgrim Jubilees.
 B. Howard said he first considered working in finance.
 He was inspired by MTV videos of A-ha and Tears for Fears, instead choosing a career in music.
 He adopted the artist name "Sonik" and first worked with Gerald Levert in Cleveland, Ohio.